Skip to main content

 ForceAlign

-ForceAlign is a Python library for forced alignment of English text to English Audio.
-You can use this library to get word or phoneme-level text alignments to English audio.
-In short, forced alignment is the process of identifying the specific time a word (or words) was spoken within an audio recording.
-ForceAlign supports forced alignment for .mp3 and .wav audio file formats.
+ForceAlign is a Python library for forced alignment of English text to English audio.
+It can generate word or phoneme-level alignments, identifying the specific time a word or phoneme was spoken within an audio recording.
+ForceAlign supports .mp3 and .wav audio file formats.

-For phoneme level text alignments, ForceAlign currently only supports the ARPABET phonetic transcription encoding.
+For phoneme-level alignments, ForceAlign currently supports the ARPABET phonetic transcription encoding.

-ForceAlign uses Pytorch's WAV2VEC2 pretrained model for acoustic feature extraction and can be ran on both CPU and CUDA GPU devices.
+ForceAlign uses PyTorch's Wav2Vec2 pretrained model for acoustic feature extraction and can run on both CPU and CUDA GPU devices.
+It now includes automatic speech-to-text transcription, making it even more flexible for use cases where transcripts are not readily available.

 Features